-Being involved in an accident with the emergency services should be no different than if the accident were caused by a member of the general public.
+Being involved in a car accident with the emergency services should be no different than if the accident were caused by a member of the general public.
 Drivers of emergency service vehicles still owe a duty of care to the public and must take the same amount of care as other road users.

 The claimant in this case, who was 22 years old at the time of the accident, was riding his moped whilst on the way home from a friend’s house late at night.
 He had been to watch England play a European Championship game and was travelling down the road when a fire engine turned right across his path.
 He collided with the steps at the back of the fire engine, which are made of cast iron.